onap/vnfrqts-requirements/docs/Chapter8.rst

-**VNF type a.k.a VNF Function Code** - Based on current Services Platform naming convention, each Virtual Network Function is assigned a 4 character string (example vfdb), they are the first 4 characters on the VNF instance name, which is 9 characters long.
+**VNF type a.k.a VNF Function Code** - Based on current Services Platform naming convention, each Virtual Network Function is assigned a 4 character string (example vfdb), these are 4 characters in the VNF instance name, followed by (4) numbers, ending in a "v", but the naming convention is evolving.
 VNF instance name in some cases corresponds to the stack name for the VNF when VNF instance is built based on a single module, single stack.
 Example of VNF instance
 name: vfdb9904v.
-All VNF performing this function, running the same software, coming from the same VNF provider will start with the same 4 characters, in this example, vfdb.
+All VNF performing this function, running the same software, coming from the same VNF provider will have the same 4 characters in the VNF instance name, in this example, vfdb.

+NOTE: New naming convention includes a prefix indicating geographical location where VNF is instantiated.

 VNF type, determined through these 4 characters, is also known as VNF Function Code and is assigned by inventory team.
 All Services Platform VNF Function Codes can be found in inventory database and/or A&AI as well as Services Platform Network Design Documents.

-NOTE: Current Services Platform naming convention is undergoing changes to include geographical location to the VNF names.

 Version – As in VNF software version is the release of the software running on the VNF for which the playbooks were developed.
 VNF